Laughter (The Mighty Lemon Drops album)

 Laughter is the third studio album by English rock group The Mighty Lemon Drops.
-Released on Chrysalis/Sire in 1989, the album was the band's first to feature David Newton as the primary songwriter, as co-writer and bassist Tony Linehan quit early during the recording sessions.
+Released on Chrysalis/Sire in 1989, the first album was the band's first to feature David Newton as the primary songwriter, because co-writer and bassist Tony Linehan quit early during the recording sessions.
 The album contains the hit U.S. modern rock singles "Into the Heart of Love" and "Where Do We Go from Heaven".

 Background and recording

 The Mighty Lemon Drops, feeling wrongly pigeonholed from their previous works as a "doom and gloom" band, decided in early 1989 to name their new album Laughter to reflect the group's shift in musical direction and to distance themselves from other bands with whom they had often been compared.
 Guitarist and songwriter David Newton explained, "There's definitely more lightness as opposed to all the dark stuff we've done.
 We wanted to lose all that.
 People are really amazed when they hear us.
 The press would lead you to believe that the only reason we exist is because of Echo and the Bunnymen.
 I don't even like them."

 During the sessions for Laughter, bassist and co-writer Tony Linehan left the band after recording two tracks for the album, "All That I Can Do" and "Second Time Around".
 In a 2012 interview, Newton said of Linehan's departure: "We had spent the best part of four years with each other most days, and that will magnify any differences personality-wise or musically you might have.
 It was a stupid situation really and Tony now considers it a mistake on his part to leave, but we were also still quite young and things like this happen."

 Linehan was replaced by Marcus Williams, who had played with Julian Cope.
 Singer Paul Marsh credited Williams for bringing a fresh approach to the band which helped result in the poppier direction evident on Laughter, which features a horn section, layered guitars, and a live sound.